 Expensive logo design packages may include additional services such as brand strategy development, brand guidelines creation, and ongoing support.
 These services ensure consistency and coherence across all brand touchpoints.

-Finally, a logo that comes into inception through a detailed thought process reduces future risks like copyright and trademark issues.
-The cost that goes into designing might help a company save future expenses, such as legal fees, if they are slapped with copyright infringement litigation.
+Finally, a logo developed through a detailed thought process reduces future risks, such as copyright and trademark issues.
+The investment in designing a logo can help a company save on future expenses, like legal fees, if they face copyright infringement litigation.

 It’s quite simple: a logo design, like any piece or specimen of creativity and art, is created through a process, and the amount you pay is not for the final result but, in fact, the process that has created it.
 Naturally, all artists and graphic designers have their own unique processes and creative talents, and the price you pay for a logo can be and must be justified with the final design.